How to Build a Digital Portfolio That Gets You Hired in the Trades

 Step-by-Step: How to Build a Digital Portfolio for the Trades

-Use a platform like Trade Scouts that’s designed for skilled workers—not white-collar resumes.
-You can also use:
+1. Choose a Platform Built for the Trades First, use a platform like Trade Scouts that’s designed for skilled workers—not white-collar resumes.
+Alternatively, you can also use:

 • Google Drive folders (shareable links)